LaudateCorpus1/weblogic-kubernetes-operator/documentation/staging/content/samples/azure-kubernetes-service/domain-on-pv.md

    weblogic-operator-56654bcdb7-qww7f                1/1     Running     0          25m
    ```

-   {{% notice tip %}} If Kubernetes advertises the WebLogic pod as `Running` you can be assured the WebLogic Server actually is running because the operator ensures that the Kubernetes health checks are actually polling the WebLogic health check mechanism.
+   {{< alert title="TIP" color="info" >}} If Kubernetes advertises the WebLogic pod as `Running` you can be assured the WebLogic Server actually is running because the operator ensures that the Kubernetes health checks are actually polling the WebLogic health check mechanism.
-   {{% /notice %}}
+   {{< /alert >}}

    Get the addresses of the Administration Server and Managed Servers (please wait for the external IP addresses to be assigned):